-- 1. That the attached Terms of Reference for a Focused Area Review of lands designated "Rural Area" within the Kleinburg-Nashville Community Plan BE APPROVED. - 2.
+- 1. That the attached revised Terms of Reference for a Focused Area Review for the Kleinburg-Nashville Community Plan BE APPROVED. - 2.
 That the Policy Planning Department initiate the process to retain the required consulting services to undertake the required work.